sjbennett123/polarlarp/content/npc_recruiting.md

 **You cannot convert these people to PC’ing.
 They are a lost cause they will NEVER give you money.**

+Larping is a social engagement.
+Often telling people who you have will encourage more people to come.

 ## Merch

 - Zines